Disclaimer: This post may contain affiliate links, which means I may earn some money if you click on one at no cost to you.

 The debt snowball is when you list your debts in order from smallest to largest and pay them off in that order regardless of interest rate.

 The debt avalanche is paying off your debt in order from highest interest rate to lowest.

 We saw the benefits of both, and came up with a way to pay off debt that worked for us- the debt hybrid method.

 Anytime we got a little extra money, we added that amount to our snowball.

 As I already said, we paid off the first credit card within about 2 weeks from selling stuff.

 For the next credit card, we paid the minimum payment plus all the money we were sending to the first credit card thus creating our first little snowball. (insert heart eyes emoji)

-That positive momentum kept us pushing when I lost my job.
-I just side hustled until I found a new one.
+That positive momentum even kept us pushing when I lost my job.
+I just side hustled working for a food delivery service until I found a new one.

 We kept going when Taylor had a lupus flare and missed about a month of work.